abhijeetsinghx07/Python_Playground/__practice__/__while_loop__/questions.md

 ```
 program_1.
 Write a program to print first 10 even number using while loop take input from user.

 program_2.
-Write a program to print the first 10 integers and their squares using a while loop.
+Write a program to print the first 10 integers and their squares using a while loop take input from user.

 program_3.
-Write while loop statement to print the following series: 10, 20, 30 … … 300.
+Write while loop statement to print the following series: 10, 20, 30 … … 100.

 program_4.
 Write a while loop statement to print the following series 105, 98, 91 ………7.